 With its partner, Chop Value, Grand Villa Casino is redefining waste one chopstick at a time.
 Chop Value takes disposable chopsticks that are destined for the landfill and gives them new life.
 The used chopsticks are turned into tables, tiles and other furniture and decor pieces.
-Since joining the program in November 2021, 75,766 chopsticks have been recycled at Grand Villa, resulting in 104.1 total kg of CO2e offset.
+Since joining the program in November 2021, Grand Villa has diverted 687.9kg of waste from landfills and offset 315kg of CO2 emissions.

 Learn more about our impact in your community